philemonnwanne/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Health Check
-add the following line to the compose file created earlier to implement a health check
+Add the following lines to the compose file created earlier to implement a health check

 ```yaml
 version: "3.8"